 Moreover, Tom Holland got locked down when he took this role.
 Disney and Marvel have him under contract for six films, of which Avengers: Infinity War is only the third.
 That means he's got a least two more films he owes the franchise after his sequel.

 However, just because someone is contracted doesn't necessarily mean they'll be used.
 Felicity Jones, for instance, was originally signed for two Star Wars movies, and she didn't make it out alive of Rogue One.
 Actors from Game of Thrones are routinely signed as if they'll survive when contract re-ups happen, even if the show knows perfectly well they won't.
 It's how spoilers are kept under wraps.
 Imagine if, in 2014, Iwan Rheon had not been signed for Season 7 along with everyone else.
 Fans would have been assured before Season 5 aired that Ramsay Bolton was dead by the end of the next year.

 There's also the possibility that Spider-Man: H2 could be set prior to the events of Infinity War.
 Considering the first film already screwed up the timeline in the first installment, why the heck not?

 The writers of Infinity War admitted they didn't take into account upcoming films when they chose who to turn to dust.
 Speaking to Buzzfeed, writer Stephen McFeely said they couldn't be concerned about it.

 We can’t make movies assuming you know how movies get made.
 We can just tell the best version of the story we can, and hopefully, you are investing in that story while you’re in it, and you feel appropriate sadness or joy while you’re in it.
 We can’t account for having one step outside the movie theater while you’re watching it.
 We would be terrible storytellers if we did that.

-Exactly how they'll bring Spidey back, and if they do, is something we'll have to wait and see.
+Exactly how they'll bring Spidey back, and if they do, is something fans will have to wait and see.
 Avengers 4 arrives in theaters May 3, 2019.